 When to see a doctor

-Although tendinitis can be caused by a sudden injury, the condition is much more likely to stem from the repetition of a particular movement over time.
-Most people develop tendinitis because their jobs or hobbies involve repetitive motions, which put stress on the tendons.
+Tendinitis can be caused by a sudden injury.
+But repeating the same movement over time is a much more likely cause.
+Most people develop tendinitis because their jobs or hobbies involve motions that they repeat, over and over.
+This puts stress on tendons.

 As people get older, their tendons become less flexible — which makes them easier to injure.

-Tendinitis is more common in people whose jobs involve:
+Tendinitis is more common in people, such as gardeners and manual laborers, whose jobs involve:

 - Awkward positions